fscucchia/Plutea_mangrove_reef/README.md

-# Extreme of today may not save corals from the extreme of tomorrow - The role and risks of coral selective adaptation in the face of climate change
+# Lessons from Extremes - The role and risks of selective adaptation

 This electronic notebook provides the scripts employed to analyze gene expression dynamics of the coral _Porites lutea_ inhabiting mangrove and reef sites in Woody Isles, Australia.